-4521.
+- 4521.
 Definitions.
-Unless the context otherwise requires, the definitions set forth in this article shall govern the construction of this chapter.
+Unless the context otherwise requires, the definitions set forth in this article shall govern the construction of this chapter. - 4521.3.

-4521.3.
 Board.
-"Board" means the State Board of Forestry and Fire Protection.
+"Board" means the State Board of Forestry and Fire Protection. - 4522.

-4522.
 Committee.
-"Committee" means a district technical advisory committee.
+"Committee" means a district technical advisory committee. - 4523.

-4522.5.
-Cutover land.
-"Cutover land" means land which has borne a crop of commercial timber from which at least 70 percent of the merchantable original growth timber stand has been removed by logging or destroyed by fire, insects, or tree diseases and which is now supporting, or capable of growing, a crop of commercial timber or other forest products, and which has not been converted to other commercial or agricultural use.

-4523.
 District.
-"District" means a forest district.
+"District" means a forest district. - 4524.

-4524.
 License.
-"License" means a license to engage in timber operations, issued pursuant to Article 6 (commencing with Section 4571) of this chapter.
+"License" means a license to engage in timber operations, issued pursuant to Article 6 (commencing with Section 4571) of this chapter. - 4525.

-4525.
 Person.
-"Person" includes any private individual, organization, partnership, corporation, limited liability company, city, county, district, or the state or any department or agency thereof.
+"Person" includes any private individual, organization, partnership, corporation, limited liability company, city, county, district, or the state or any department or agency thereof. - 4525.3.

-4525.3.
 Resource conservation standards.
 "Resource conservation standards" means the minimum acceptable condition resulting from timber operations.

-4525.5.
+- 4525.5.
 Rules.
-"Rules" means the district forest practice rules adopted by the board.
+"Rules" means the district forest practice rules adopted by the board. - 4525.7.

-4525.7.
 Slash.
-"Slash" means branches or limbs less than four inches in diameter, and bark and split products debris left on the ground as a result of timber operations.
+"Slash" means branches or limbs less than four inches in diameter, and bark and split products debris left on the ground as a result of timber operations. - 4526.

-4526.
 Timberland.
-"Timberland" means land, other than land owned by the federal government and land designated by the board as experimental forest land, which is available for, and capable of, growing a crop of trees of any commercial species used to produce lumber and other forest products, including Christmas trees.
-Commercial species shall be determined by the board on a district basis after consultation with the district committees and others.
+"Timberland" means land, other than land owned by the federal government and land designated by the board as experimental forest land, which is available for, and capable of, growing a crop of trees of a commercial species used to produce lumber and other forest products, including Christmas trees.
+Commercial species shall be determined by the board on a district basis. - 4526.5.

-4526.5.
 Timber operator.
-"Timber operator" means any person who is engaged in timber operations himself or who contracts with others to conduct such operations on his behalf, except a person who is engaged in timber operations as an employee with wages as his sole compensation.
+"Timber operator" means a person who is engaged in timber operations or who contracts with others to conduct the operations on his or her behalf, except a person who is engaged in timber operations as an employee with wages as his or her sole compensation.